rhanb/nativescript-swipe-layout/README.md

 ###  4.1. <a name='LinkingtoCocoaPodorAndroidArsenalplugins'></a>Linking to CocoaPod or Android Arsenal plugins

-You will want to create these folders and files in the root:
+You will want to create these folders and files in the `src` folder:

 ```
 platforms --